alphagov/content-data-api/doc/deploying.md

 This happens automatically as post build action when the `master` branch is successfully builds on the Jenkins CI environment.

-The application can also be deployed manually via the `Deploy_App` job.
+The application can also be deployed manually via the `Deploy_App` job in Jenkins.